Costa Rica Explorations has begun to offer two unique student travel programs based on the desires of our travel partners.

 Through our reflection meetings, students compare and contrast educational systems gaining a new perspective of the world at such a young age.
 The traveling students will also utilize their English-speaking skills and help out in English classes during the school day.
 Our program managers enjoy working closely with host teachers and parents to pre-plan activities and mini-lessons that the students can bring to share with their local Costa Rican peers.

 5th Grade Spanish Dual Language Program Itinerary

 Day 1 – Arrival and Orientation

 Your group arrives at the San José International airport to be greeted by two professional, bilingual guides and a private vehicle.
 They will take you to your hotel which is located about 30 minutes from the airport where you will have an Orientation Meeting filled with introduction activities, a review of the rules and safety expectations, and the program itinerary.
 This meeting will be followed by dinner and a night at the hotel.

 Day 2 – Tour of La Paz Waterfall Gardens and transfer to Arenal

 This morning fill your bellies with a delicious breakfast of “gallo pinto”, eggs, and tropical fruit.
 You will pack up and head out on your tour of the famous La Paz Waterfall Gardens.
-Here you will hike to visit 3 spectacular waterfalls, you will also tour the various exhibits of this rescued wildlife preserve such as the aviary dome, hummingbird and butterfly garden, serpentarium, monkey and wildcat exhibits.
+Here you will hike to visit 3 spectacular waterfalls, you will also tour the various exhibits of this rescued wildlife preserve such as the aviary dome, hummingbird and butterfly garden, serpentarium, and monkey and wildcat exhibits.
 This is one of the only places in the country where you can spot a real jaguar.